 NOTE4- 12 μs is derived from aSIFSTime + aSignalExtention – aRxTxTurnaroundTime, where aRxTxTurnaroundTime is 4 μs.

-An example showing the relationship between the ending times of PPDUs sent over three 2.4 GHz, 5 GHz, and 6 GHz links between an AP MLD and a STA MLD is shown in Figure 33-xy (PPDU ending time alignment timing relationships).
-An AP in the AP MLD operating in 2.4 GHz solicits a TB PPDU requiring the carrier sense from a STA in the STA MLD.
-In such case the difference between the ending time of the soliciting PPDU and the starting time of the first solicited PPDU (in the figure, ACK on 5 GHz link) that is sent from any STA in the same non-STR MLD immediately after the soliciting DL PPDU is greater than or equal to 12 μs.
-Accordingly, the ending time of PPDU sent on 5 GHz link cannot be earlier more than 4 μs of the ending time of the soliciting PPDU sent on 2.4 GHz.
-To avoid overlapping in time between any of the DL PPDUs and the response PPDU to any of the DL PPDUs, the difference between the ending times of the DL PPDUs on 5 GHz link and 6 GHz link cannot be greater than 8 μs.
+An example showing the relationship between the ending times of DL PPDUs sent over link 1, link 2, and link 3 between an AP MLD and a STA MLD is shown in Figure 33-xy (PPDU ending time alignment timing relationships).
+An AP in the AP MLD operating on link 1 solicits a TB PPDU requiring the carrier sense from a STA in the STA MLD.
+In such case the difference between the ending time of the soliciting PPDU and the starting time of the first solicited PPDU (in the figure, ACK on link 2) that is sent from any STA in the same STA MLD immediately after the soliciting DL PPDU is greater than or equal to 12 μs.
+Accordingly, the ending time of PPDU sent on link 2 cannot be earlier more than 4 μs of the ending time of the soliciting PPDU sent on link 1.
+To avoid overlapping in time between any of the DL PPDUs and the response PPDU to any of the DL PPDUs, the difference between the ending times of the DL PPDUs on link 2 and link 3 cannot be greater than 8 μs.

 Figure 33-xy—PPDU ending time alignment timing relationships